alpiepho/AlPiepho/README.md

 - I also love figuring out automation, like CI/CD tools (Jenkins, Selenium, Puppeteer), and just found Github Actions and the new Github special repos, like this one.

-- The lists below are now generated automatically using GH Actions.
+- Many lists below are now generated automatically using GH Actions.

 - More will be added.